ContrastingSounds/Looker-Custom-Vis/financial_report/design_notes.md

 # Pivot Tables

 Pivot tables require additional processing.
-The pivot fields must be converted in to Tabulator column groups.
+The pivot fields must be converted in to Tabulator column groups, and measure values stored in tabulator_data must be correctly labeled.

+## Measures Tree
 This means that the Tabulator's ```columns``` property is no longer a simple array of column definitions, but is now represented as the __Measures Tree__, a nested array of arbitrary depth.
 As the depth is not known in advance, a couple of recursive functions are used to dynamically create the tree.

 Creating the __Measures Tree__ involves three functions:

 1. __buildMeasuresTree__ – the main function
 2. __insertColumnGroup__ - recursive function to add column groups (branches) to the tree
 3. __insertMeasuresArray__ – recursive function to add arrays of measures (leaves) to the tree

+## Building tabulator_data

 ## Pivot Tables without Spark Lines